 - For special considerations related to memoir, reference this post.

+Important: Almost no agent or editor accepts full manuscripts on first contact.
+This is what “No unsolicited materials” means when you read submission guidelines.
 However, almost every agent or publisher will accept a one-page query letter unless their guidelines state otherwise.
 (If they do not accept queries, that means they are a completely closed market.)

 No, but referrals, connections or communities can certainly help!
 See the related question below about conferences.